 All of this, of course, happens in the broader Adaptive Enterprise context.
-Therefore, the HP StorageWorks grid evolves alongside other HP delivered IT capabilities.
-The HP StorageWorks grid grows to deliver the entire set of capabilities described by the Darwin architecture, and it does so transparently to applications.
+Therefore, the HP StorageWorks Grid evolves alongside other HP delivered IT capabilities.
+The Storage Grid grows to deliver the entire set of capabilities described by the Darwin architecture, and it does so transparently to applications.
 Storage management converges with the rest of IT management to deliver truly integrated management and provisioning.
 Today's single pane of glass approach will evolve greatly in terms of simplicity and business focus.

-Benefits of the HP StorageWorks grid
+Benefits of the HP StorageWorks Grid